agonzales42/SpaceXTakeHome/README.md

 # Space X Take Home

-This project, originally written as a take home assignment, takes a list of Space X launches from [api.spacexdata.com/v5/launches/latest](https://api.spacexdata.com/v5/launches/latest) and assembles them into a list.
+This project, originally written as a take home assignment as part of a job application, fetches a list of Space X launches from [api.spacexdata.com/v5/launches/latest](https://api.spacexdata.com/v5/launches/latest) and assembles them into a list.
 Select list entries to display information and add to a list of favorite launches.

 ## Table of Contents